CIS-566-Fall-2023/hw04-stylization/README.md

 ## 0. Base Project Overview

-After forking the repo, take a moment to watch this brief HW/Base Project overview which goes over things that you're expected to bring over from the lab, and etc.
+After forking the repo, take a moment to watch this brief HW/Base Project Overview which goes over things that you're expected to bring over from the lab, and etc.
 - [See the Project Overview here](https://youtu.be/JmVTmpgSz5U)

 ## 1. Picking a Piece of Concept Art